ErikSimonsen/Master-Thesis-Sourcecode/README.md

     Some helful links:
     https://docs.fedoraproject.org/en-US/fedora/rawhide/system-administrators-guide/infrastructure-services/OpenSSH/#s2-ssh-configuration-sshd
     https://docs.fedoraproject.org/en-US/fedora/rawhide/system-administrators-guide/infrastructure-services/OpenSSH/#s3-ssh-configuration-keypairs-generating
+5. If you modifiy the System Resource-Constraints of the Docker Containers be sure to set the Vert.x EventLoop-Thread Pool size accordingly ( because Vert.x does not know about the --cpu constraint so it still uses all cpu cores (see application.properties for more information).
+)

-5. Modify the following lines `scripts/qDup/benchmark.yaml` to point to your client and server machines
+6. Modify the following lines inside the qDup-scripts directory `scripts/qDup/*-benchmark.yaml` to point to your client and server machines

     ```yaml
    ...